aabbtree77/session-auth-starter/README.md

     </div>
     ```

-    Here "class" comes from HTML, but wraps a JSX/React component which would demand "className" above it in JSX proper.
-Moreover, "client:load" annotation inside what looks to be a JSX syntax.
-Imagine passing props with all sorts of components inside components and the hell these "markups inside markups" will produce.
+    Here "class" comes from HTML, but wraps a JSX/React component which would demand "className" above it in the JSX proper, the "client:load" annotation inside what looks to be a JSX syntax.
+I understand the reasoning.
+Nobody wants a new entire language, so the creators keep "*.astro" close to what we already know, but this makes it even worse, it is like forking JSX.
+The same problem with Svelte.

+4. Minor quibbles: the SSG mode produces annoying React errors which are actually just warnings: [418](https://react.dev/errors/418?invariant=418), [423](https://react.dev/errors/423?invariant=423).
+Not a big deal, but still.

+5. Minor quibbles: "npm run build" produces only absolute paths controlled with "site" and "base", which is not enough, esp. if you want to use github pages.
+Manual editing will be needed, which is not a good DX.

-Ultimately, Astro does avoid passing code as strings, and is easy to use and understand.
-However, I want TypeScript and its libraries, not "*.astro".
+Ultimately, Astro does avoid passing code as strings, and is easy to use at a shallow heterogeneous component interaction.
+However, I want everything TypeScript, not "*.astro".
+That is the whole point of Node.js and "the JavaScript community", is it not?!

 Next.js or a React SPA with Hono.
 TBC...